ctu-mrs/ctu-mrs.github.io/docs/software/gdb.md

 Note that for ROS nodelets, `<path to the program>` should typically be something like `~/workspace/devel/lib/libYourNodelet.so` and `<path to the core>` is typically `~/.ros/core.<PID>`.
 Other possible locations of the coredump are the current path and `/var/crash`.

-## Advanced debugging
+## Further reading

-If you're not satisfied with the basic debugging options GDB offers, note that it is very easily extendable and scriptable.
+If you're not satisfied with the basic CLI/TUI debugging options GDB offers, note that it is very easily extendable and scriptable.
 You can write your own plugins or search through the web for existing ones.
 For example the [GDB dashboard](https://github.com/cyrus-and/gdb-dashboard) offers a better TUI for debugging (variable watching, breakpoint list, stack etc.).
 You can play around with the `~/.gdbinit` file and tweak a lot of the settings there to better suit your needs.

+**GOOD HUNTING!**

-[^1]: The `-O0` `gcc` flag disables optimizations, which makes debugging easier (although it potentially makes your program run slower). `-g` turns on generation of debugging symbols, which enables you to inspect code, print values of variables etc. during debugging.
+[^1]: The `-O0` flag of `gcc`/`g++` disables optimizations, which makes debugging easier (although it potentially makes your program run slower). `-g` turns on generation of debugging symbols, which enables you to inspect code, print values of variables etc. during debugging.
 [^2]: The `debug_roslaunch` script is a utility script, which will create a tmux split to separate output/output of your node and GDB in order to make debugging clearer.
-You can obtain it by installing the `uav_core` repository in case you don't have it.
+You can find it in the `uav_core` repository in case you don't have it.